 Learn to Sharpen Woodworking Tools + Bonus Plans

 When it comes time to hone my chisels after grinding, I move right from the bench grinder or sander to a hard felt buffing wheel charged with an abrasive compound.
 I have sharpening stones, but never use them any more.
 My buffing wheel spins at 3500 rpm on a bench-style grinder, but slower works, too.
 Start by buffing the back face of the chisel so it shines.
 Two things are crucial here: The chisel must remain tangent to the wheel at all times, and the chisel tip must point in the same direction as wheel rotation.
 Be especially careful not to dub over the edge as you work.
 It must remain flat and straight, right out to the tip.
 One minute is all it should take to yield a mirror shine.
 Next, flip the chisel over and buff the beveled side of the tool in the same way.
-Results are fast and more than sharp enough to take hair off your arm.
+Results are fast and more than sharp enough to take hair off your arm if you do things right.